Inspiration

 A grid of photos featuring curry, a family enjoying dinner at a table, two people and a dog in clothes in front of a tree, and a Japanese-style room with futon beds on the tatami floor.

-Ide Town is brimming with local pride, and townsfolk are eager to share their traditions and history with visitors.
-A visit to Ide is an opportunity to immerse yourself in this close-knit community by visiting a popular café and mingling with the locals.
-Highly recommended are Teoterasu Ide, a farm produce market and café located on the ground floor of the town hall, and Musubiya Café, which is housed in a beautifully renovated 100-year-old traditional house.
-Another favorite spot is Meiboku Café Shiki, run by a venerable timber merchant which is over 130 years old, located right in front of JR Tamamizu Station, the gateway to Ide Town.
-It’s especially lively every Friday when the night market takes place, drawing crowds and creating a bustling atmosphere.
-They also operate an Airbnb, welcoming guests from around the world.
+Ide Town is brimming with local pride, and townspeople are eager to share their traditions and history with visitors.
+A visit to Ide is a good opportunity to immerse yourself in this close-knit community.
+Visit a popular café and mingle with the locals.
+Highly recommended are Teoterasu Ide, a farm produce market and café located right next to Ide Town Hall, and Musubiya Café, which is renovated from a 100-year-old traditional house, preserving its original charm.
+Another favorite spot is Meiboku (Precious Wood) Cafe Shiki, rrun by a venerable timber merchant which is over 130 years old, located right by JR Tamamizu Station, the gateway to the town.
+It’s especially lively on Fridays and Saturdays with the night market, drawing crowds and creating a bustling atmosphere.
+They also have a guest house and host an Airbnb, welcoming guests from around the world.

 Kyoto Otokuni Bamboo Grove (western Kyoto)